Semicolonstartingtexts/conversationhubstandards/outline.md

 Connection System Commands

-Connect to…, Hangup/Leave…, Join with…, Unjoin from…
+Connect to…, Contact… with a/the message…, Hangup/Leave…, Join with…, Unjoin from…

 Initial Consent System Commands